Christophe Galtier: Paris Saint-Germain

 On 5 July 2022, Galtier agreed a two-year deal to become the manager of Ligue 1 champions Paris Saint-Germain, replacing Mauricio Pochettino.
 In his first transfer window, he oversaw the arrivals of Hugo Ekitike, Nordi Mukiele, Fabián Ruiz, Renato Sanches, Carlos Soler, and Vitinha.
 During his spell at PSG, Galtier won the Ligue 1 and Trophée des Champions.
 He parted ways with the club on 5 July 2023 and was replaced by Luis Enrique.

 Al-Duhail

 On 12 October 2023, Galtier became head coach of Qatar Stars League club Al-Duhail.
-On May 27 2025, Galtier left the club after they decided not to renew his contract after Al-Duhail side finished second in the league, two points behind Al-Sadd, who beat them in the Qatar Cup final on penalties.
+On 27 May 2025, Galtier left the club after they decided not to renew his contract after finishing second in the league, two points behind Al-Sadd, who beat them in the Qatar Cup final on penalties.
 They also exited the Emir Cup early.

 Neom

-On 5 July 2025, Gaultier was appointed as a new manager for the newly-promoted Saudi Pro League club Neom.
+On 5 July 2025, Galtier was appointed as a new manager for the newly-promoted Saudi Pro League club Neom.